GuidanceMantras/GuidanceMantras/README.md

 ### Physical Health
 - Always eat fruits, vegetables instead of junk food
 - Do physical activites everyday for at-least 1 hour such as walking, jogging, playing sports, going to gym or work-outs at home
-- you can do work-outs at home with simple tools like below picture
+- you can do work-outs at home with simple tools like below picture. dumbbells and yoga carpet
 - ![dumbbells_carpet_1](./dumbbells_carpet_1.jpg)

 ### Mental Health